The Cheapest Airlines in the World

 About: Air Arabia is an airline operating mainly in the Middle East and North Africa, but also in Europe and Asia.
 This low-cost airline has won many awards for its value for money and low-cost flights, including a World Travel Award for ‘Middle East’s Leading Low-Cost Airline’, making it a great cheap options for flights into the Middle East from around the world.
 It also has a number of regional subsidiaries, including Air Arabia Egypt and Air Arabia Maroc.

 Age: 15 years

-Hub: Kuwait International Airport
+Hub: Kuwait International Airport (KWI)

 About: Jazeera Airways is a low-cost airline based in Kuwait.
 Although it might not always supply the cheapest fare in the Middle East, its value for money is certainly worth the extra pennies.
 Jazeera’s new aircraft fitted with added luxuries such as its signature leather seats makes you feel far from the usual set-up of low-cost flying.
 This airline flies to many Middle-Eastern countries such as Saudi Arabia, UAE and Turkey, but also destinations further afield in Africa and Asia.